AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/ElementsWithAliasReference.md

 QueryResult.ElementsWithAliasReference Method
 =============================================
-AutomationML 2.1 APIGets alls the elements from the document which use the provided Alias in a reference
+Gets alls the elements from the document which use the provided Alias in a reference

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)